hyosung11/Launch-School/journal.md

 16:43 In the Coding Tips 2 section and there's some dense material here regarding not mutating the caller during iteration.

 17:21 Finished review of JS101 Lesson 2.
 Ready to make dinner.
 Maybe take the quiz after dinner, maybe not.
 I need to look at RPS bonus features.
 There's some good stuff to learn.

+## 20210808 일요일

+06:00 Study Session with Alex.

+07:13 End study session with Alex.
+We looked at clarifying some concepts.

+07:37 Feeling a little unfocused at the moment.
+I want to choose a book of the dharma.